uraskargi/Bit-Level-MAP-Detectors-for-Concatenated-Codes-over-IDS-Channels/README.md

 # Baseline LDPC Decoder Simulation

-This repository contains a Python script to simulate the baseline LDPC (Low-Density Parity-Check) decoder with a BCJR-based estimator for concatenated codes over IDS channels.
+This repository contains a Python script to simulate the performance of bit-level concatenated codes over IDS channels with a BCJR-based estimator.
 The script evaluates the performance of the decoder for various deletion, insertion, and substitution probability test points and records the results for further analysis.

 ## Requirements